skearnes/scripture-graph/docs/_drafts/suggesting-connections.md

 Unfortunately, the existing cross-references do not have any notion of *kind*;
 different notions of similarity are mixed and matched without any warning.
-Resources like the Topical Guide help to organize references by the type of similarity they share; usually these resources are scarcely more than concordances, easily approximated by modern keyword searches.
+Resources like the Topical Guide help to organize references by the type of similarity they share; however, much of their utility is easily approximated by modern keyword searches.
 Ideally we could use data science and machine learning to identify non-obvious connections that go beyond existing tools.

-But before I bite off more than I can chew, let's start with some simple approaches that can be used to expand the existing set of connections (obvious or not).
+Before I bite off more than I can chew, let's start with some simple approaches that can be used to expand the existing set of connections (whether obvious or not).

 ### Representations and metrics